Bringing the Nepali Connection to Nishiogi

 Ale’s restaurant offers both Indian and Nepali foods.
 However, according to him, the Nepali foods on the menu are quite similar to Indian foods: “They’re pretty much the same.
 We don’t have a lot of [exclusively] Nepali foods, but we have Chow Mein and Momo, [the rest] are all Indian.”
 In reality, there are apparently around thirty to forty-five variations of Momo that exist in Nepali cuisine, and it would be impractical to try to serve them in Japan.
 One popular dish that cannot be served at the restaurant is Roti.
 When we asked why, he explained, “Because you can’t eat it.
 It’s hard.
 You have to eat it as soon as you make it.
 Even after a short while, it becomes [as hard as] a cutting board.”

 Aside from designing the menu, Ale must also deal with suppliers.
-Upon entering the restaurant, the first thing that will catch your eyes is probably the abundant number of alcohol bottles lining the walls.
+Upon entering the restaurant, the first thing that will catch your eye is probably the abundant number of alcohol bottles lining the walls.
 Yellow, red, and green lightbulbs illuminate the variety of empty bottles on the kitchen counter.
 Ale explained, “After ordering from manufacturers, I place [the bottles] here.
 Once they are done, I put them on the shelves.”
 Ale told us about a beer imported from Nepal among the vast collection of alcoholic beverages, “This beer comes from Nepal.
-This is expensive.
-This ‘Nepal Ice’ beer here.
+This is expensive, this ‘Nepal Ice’ beer here.
 This doesn’t isn’t expensive for businesses in Nepal.
 This is a hundred—two hundred yen in Nepal.
 It won’t cost two-hundred yen, probably.
-This bottle here.
-This is probably [in Japan] about four hundred fifty yen, including tax.”
+This bottle here, this is probably [in Japan] about four hundred fifty yen, including tax.”
 The profit margins on such imported beverages seem to be taken largely by the middlemen, leaving less for the end-sellers like Ale.

 Another imported item is the tandoor oven used to bake the customer-favorite naan.
 Ale opted to purchase an imported, Indian-made tandoor.
 “There are [tandoors] in Japan as well, but the Japanese ones are expensive.
 Probably around 800,000 yen.
 The Indian ones… If you buy a Japanese tandoor, it’s good for about fifty years.
 Indian ones [last for] about four or five years,” said Ale.